 Farmington Creek Trail is a 3.9 mile moderately trafficked point-to-point trail located near Kaysville, Utah that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.

 I guess this is the same sunset trail, very beautiful, easy hike with shade all the way, it's not busy at all